- Movie Reviews

-Not recommended under 13, parental guidance 13 to 15, due to violence, and disturbing scenes and themes
+Not suitable under 13; parental guidance to 15 (violence, disturbing scenes and themes)

 This topic contains:

 |Children under 13